 - “Methods of policy evaluation” (David Margolis) introduces the main methods currently used for program evaluation

 - “Machine learning for policy evaluation” (Philipp Ketz) presents recent advances in machine learning techniques for policy analysis

 Students will attend practice class everyday.
-According their level of STATA, students will attend one of the following groups:
+The stata practice class will take place remotely.
+Participants must be equipped of a laptop with Stata installed on it.
+According to their level of STATA, students will attend one of the following groups:

 - Policy Evaluation in Stata (intermediate level)

 The courses are designed for graduate students wishing to gain additional skills in applied microeconometrics for policy evaluation, as well as for researchers and professionals in public and private institutions who work on impact evaluation.

 The econometric techniques for evaluating the impact of policies using micro-level data have evolved substantially over time, and understanding which technique is most appropriate in any particular situation is crucial to providing credible estimates of the effects of policy.
 This course will explore a wide variety of techniques, focusing not only on the estimators themselves and why they work, but also on the types of data they require and the assumptions that must hold for the estimates to be valid.